drhirn/fhem-rhasspy/README.md

 ```

 ## To-Do
-- [ ] Move ip of Rhasspy-Master to DEF instead of ATTR
+- [ ] Move IP of Rhasspy-Master to DEF instead of ATTR
 - [ ] Add Custom intents functionality